macshaughnessy3/QuickenCryptoPriceUpdater/README.md

 2. Open terminal and type `which python3`.
 If it is not `/usr/local/bin/python3` this needs to be changed in the Apple Script file.

-3. Install dependincies: `pip install pandas; pip install Historic-Crypto`
+3. Install dependincies: `pip3 install pandas; pip3 install Historic-Crypto`

 ### Quicken